mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-Here we use the scrollTargetBehavior view modifier with the paging option to enable scrolling by pages.
-In this case, the ScrollView uses containing size to calculate the next visible target.
+Here we use the *scrollTargetBehavior* view modifier with the *paging* option to enable scrolling by pages.
+In this case, the *ScrollView* uses containing size to calculate the next visible target.

-The paging instance of the PagingScrollTargetBehavior type conforms to the ScrollTargetBehavior protocol.
-Another type conforming to the ScrollTargetBehavior protocol is ViewAlignedScrollTargetBehavior.
+The paging instance of the *PagingScrollTargetBehavior* type conforms to the *ScrollTargetBehavior* protocol.
+Another type conforming to the *ScrollTargetBehavior* protocol is *ViewAlignedScrollTargetBehavior*.

 ```swift
 struct ContentView: View {